tictacmenthe/F2CNN/README.md

 ## Usage
-Use the configure.py script with python3 to initialize a few parameters for the program.\
+**Use the configure.py script with python3 to initialize a few parameters for the program.**\
 Run it every time one of the project parameters need to change (Sampling rates, cutoff frequencies, numbers of channels, number of classes...).\
-Use the f2cnn.py **Python3** script as en entrance or use the functions in the scripts/ directories in your own.
+Use the f2cnn.py **Python3** script as en entrance like in the examples below, or use the functions in the scripts/ directories in your own.

 ###Examples:
 ```python3 f2cnn.py -h/--help``` \